hanbzu/apl/README.md

 - https://github.com/maxkrieger/pattern-language-cards
 - https://mbrock.github.io/apl/#214

-And thank you, Christopher Alexander, for your attempts at finding our way towards a beautiful world.
+And thanks to authors Christopher Alexander, Murray Silverstein, Sara Ishikawa, Max Jacobson, Ingrid Fiksdahl-King, and Shlomo Angel from the Center for Environmental Structure (CES) for your attempts at finding our way towards a beautiful world.